James Dewees: Other work

 After The Get Up Kids split up in the summer of 2005, Dewees entered the studio to write and record tracks with New Found Glory for their album Catalyst, later embarking with them on a tour to support the album.

 In 2007, he joined My Chemical Romance as their touring keyboardist, becoming an official member albeit for a short period of time in 2012 until the band's split in 2013.
 He wrote "upwards of 30 songs" for their fifth album before the band's decision to split.
 One of these songs, "Fake Your Death", released as part of the band's first greatest hits compilation, May Death Never Stop You, in 2014, marking the band's only official track featuring Dewees.
 He was also heavily involved in the band's live sound design contributing greatly to their live productions.

 In late 2012, Dewees began collaborating with Get Up Kids bandmate Matt Pryor on a series of demos.
-The collaboration grew into several East Coast tours in early 2013, and a self-titled EP as 'Matt Pryor and James Dewees' that October.
+The collaboration grew into several East Coast tours in early 2013, and a self-titled EP as Matt Pryor and James Dewees that October.
 He also formed digital hardcore act Death Spells with Frank Iero.
 The duo began touring and released their debut single "Where Are My Fucking Pills?" and an accompanying music video.
-Death Spells released full-length album Nothing Above, Nothing Below in 2016.
+Death Spells released the full-length album Nothing Above, Nothing Below in 2016.

 In 2014, Reggie and the Full Effect went on a spring US headline tour then followed it up by supporting Say Anything and Saves The Day on their end of the year anniversary tour, choosing to perform Under the Tray in full.
-Dewees also contributed to Gerard Way's debut album Hesitant Alien, and began touring alongside Way as the keyboardist of his backing band, The Hormones.
+Dewees was also credited as a co-writer on "Millions" by Gerard Way and began touring alongside Way as the keyboardist of his backing band The Hormones.